Racecourse Ground: Club ownership, sponsorship rebranding (2022–present)

-In 2022 Wrexham Council began a bid for 'levelling up' funding, a UK Government aiming to increase public investment outside of south-east England.
-The funding would be made available to the construction of a new Kop stand, improved media, broadcast, and floodlight facilities, a car park, and ground works for a convention centre and hotel.
-These upgrades would allow for a return of competitive Wales national football fixtures.
+In 2022, Wrexham Council launched a stadium redevelopment bid to be partly funded by the "levelling up" fund, a UK Government initiative aiming at increasing public investment outside south-east England.
+The construction of a new Kop stand, improved media, broadcast, and floodlight facilities, a car park, and groundworks for a future convention centre and hotel were presented as enabling the return of competitive Wales national football fixtures.
 Former Wales footballers Mickey Thomas and Malcolm Allen served as figureheads for the bid.